-\begin{itemize} \item We propose the first comprehensive reflection-driven framework that integrates agentic AI with RAN simulation in a closed-loop workflow, enabling autonomous validation and refinement of optimization strategies. \item We formalize the architecture of four specialized agents with clearly defined interfaces and responsibilities that collectively enable end-to-end autonomous network optimization. \item We design three use cases to show the performance gain of proposed agentic RAN architecture, where the simulation-in-the-loop design allows the system to escape local optima, recognize implicit user intent, and dynamically adapt to changing network contexts. \end{itemize} Extensive experiments validate significant performance improvements over non-agentic approaches: 17.1\% higher throughput in interference optimization, 67\% improved user QoS satisfaction through intent recognition, and 25\% reduced resource utilization during low traffic periods while maintaining service quality.
+\begin{itemize} \item We propose the first comprehensive reflection-driven framework that integrates agentic AI with RAN simulation in a closed-loop workflow, enabling autonomous validation and refinement of optimization strategies. \item We formalize four specialized agents with clearly defined interfaces and responsibilities that collectively enable closed-loop autonomous network optimization. \item We design three use cases to show the performance gains of proposed agentic RAN architecture, where the simulation-in-the-loop design allows the system to escape local optima, recognize implicit user intent, and dynamically adapt to changing network contexts. \end{itemize}

-The rest of this article is organized as follows.
-Section II reviews the evolution toward agentic AI RAN.
-Section III presents our framework architecture and key design elements.
-Section IV provides validation through three use cases.
-Section V discusses future research directions, followed by conclusions in Section VI.
+Extensive simulations demonstrate substantial gains over conventional non-agentic baselines, including a 17.1\% throughput increase in interference management, a 67\% improvement in user QoS satisfaction through intent-aware allocation, and a 25\% reduction in resource utilization during low-traffic periods while maintaining strict service guarantees.